“TRT is not a cure-all, I still get tired and experience highs and lows – like a normal person, but that’s all I wanted to be.” – John, 29

 - Information is power so please share #ChooseTRT everywhere; timelines, stories, groups, business pages… Let’s work together in spreading the word.

-- We have launched our exclusive campaign t-shirts here (link to follow).
+- Buy your exclusive campaign t-shirt HERE.
 We want photos, lots of photos, whatever you are doing, wherever you are in the world, this is your chance to spread the word.
 Email your photos to firstname.lastname@example.org and we will add them to the bottom of this page.
 You never know, we may even end up with a few famous faces!

 Together we can affect a positive change for EVERYONE.
 It’s time to take testosterone seriously.